HighnessAtharva/CRIF-Hackathon-2023/README.md

 Can use dependency parsing or predicate classifiers to establish relationships between risk elements and company names

 4. **Dashboard** -
-Display these relationships is an appropriate Dashboard => PowerBI / Tableau
+Display these relationships in an appropriate Dashboard => PowerBI / Tableau

+*todo*
+create questions regarding the keywords and data facts